Vyral/blake-sloan-recruiting/_posts/2024-04-03-the-nar-settlement-matrix-part-1-how-to-win-in-this-new-game.md

 ---
 layout: post
-title: 'The NAR Settlement Matrix Part 1: Economics and Benefits'
+title: 'The NAR Settlement Matrix Part 1: How To Win In This New Game!'
-date: 2024-04-02 16:13:00
+date: 2024-04-03 10:38:00
 excerpt: >-
-  Right Now Everyone Wants An Expert, Someone They Can Trust, and Someone Who Can Guide Them Through The Chaos
+  Right Now Everyone Wants An Expert, Someone They Can Trust, and Someone Who Can Guide Them Through The Chaos.
 enclosure:
 pullquote:
 enclosure_type: video/mp4